servo/servo.org/_posts/2024-04-30-this-month-in-servo.md

 As of 2024-04-05, we now support **non-autoplay &lt;video>** (@eerii, media#419, #32001), as long as the page provides its own controls, as well as the **‘baseline-source’** property (@MunishMummadi, #31904, #31913).
 Both of these contributors started out as Outreachy participants, and we’re thrilled to see their continued work on improving Servo.

+We’ve also landed several other rendering improvements:

+- elements or frames no longer scroll to top when transforms change (@mrobinson, #31892)
+- fixed intrinsic sizing of inline content containing ‘pre-wrap’ (@Loirooriol, #31930)
+- fixed margin collapsing with indefinite percentages or non-zero height (@Loirooriol, #32059, #32060)
+- fixed some (but not all) HTTP 400 errors when sending requests to nginx (@philip-lamb, #32024, #32093)
+- fixed ‘min-height’ and ‘max-height’ on elements with ‘float’ (@Loirooriol, #32057)

 Three of the slowest crates in the Servo build process are **mozjs_sys**, **mozangle**, and **script**, each taking over a minute to build even on a very fast machine (AMD 7950X).
 The first two compile some very large C++ libraries in their build scripts — SpiderMonkey and ANGLE respectively — and the third blocks on the first two.